 See the complete list of 38 ARCS here.

-ARCs are not prohibited activities but before being carried out, consent must be granted by the Minister for Culture, Heritage and the Gaeltacht (‘the Minister’) or by another relevant public authority to which the consent function for that activity falls.
+ARCs are not prohibited activities but before being carried out, consent must be granted by the Minister for Housing, Local Government and Heritage (‘the Minister’) or by another relevant public authority to which the consent function for that activity falls.

 This prior consent requirement ensures that the Minister (or the relevant competent authority) carries out the necessary environmental assessment to determine if the activity can take place and if any conditions should be attached to any consent given.